Western Somali Liberation Front: Background

 After World War II, Somali leaders in the Somali Region persistently advocated for self-determination from the Ethiopian Empire, yet their pleas were consistently disregarded by both imperial authorities and the United Nations.
 In the post-war period, the British handed over the Ogaden to Emperor Haile Selassie's government.
-Parts of the region had been nominally under the rule of the Ethiopian Empire since Menelik's expansions in the late 1880s.
-Additionally, the British also handed over lands east of the city of Jigjiga which had never been administered by the Ethiopian Empire.
+While parts of the region had been nominally under the rule of the Ethiopian Empire since Menelik's expansions in the 1890s, the British also handed over Somali lands east of the city of Jigjiga which had never been administered by the Ethiopian Empire.

+In the mid-1950s, Ethiopia for the first time controlled the entire Ogaden and began incorporating it into the empire.
+In the decades following the British handover, hardly any infrastructure was built in the Somali region by the central government.
+The Ethiopian presence in the region was always colonial in nature, primarily consisting of soldiers and tax collectors.
+The Somalis were never treated as equals by the Amhara settlers and were scarcely integrated into the Ethiopian Empire.

 1960s uprising

-During the late 1940s and 1950s, covert Somali organizations in the Somali Region formed with the aim of freeing the region from Ethiopian rule.
-In 1963, the first major rebellion in the region broke out.
+During the late 1940s and 1950s, covert Somali organizations in the Somali Region had formed with the aim of freeing the region from Ethiopian rule.
+During mid-1963, the first major rebellion in the region broke out.
 Known as 'Nasrallah' or the Ogaden Liberation Front, the organization began with 300 men and soon swelled to 3,000.

+Emperor Selassie enlisted the help of both the United States and Israel to suppress Somalis fighting for the Ogaden region's independence.
 The Ethiopian Imperial Army launched a large scale counterinsurgency campaign during the summer and fall of 1963.
 The imperial governments reprisals during the counterinsurgency campaign, which consisted large scale artillery bombardments of Somali cities in the Region, resulted in rapidly deteriorating relations between the Ethiopian Empire and the Somali Republic, eventually resulting the 1964 Border War.
 In the years following, insurgent activity continued but declined over the late 1960s due to pressures from both the Ethiopian and Somali governments.
 The Nasrallah insurgents formed the foundation of the future Western Somali Liberation Front.
-Emperor Selassie enlisted the help of the United States and Israel to suppress Somalis fighting for the Ogaden region's independence.

 Between 1965 and 1975, Nasrallah began emphasizing on building the political and diplomatic groundwork for another liberation struggle.
 The organization opened an office in Mogadishu and in sympathetic Arab states such as Iraq and Syria.
-Somali insurgents remained active in the Region hinterlands until the rebels under the banner of the Western Somali Liberation Front began operations in 1974.
+Somali insurgents remained active in the regions hinterlands until the rebels under the banner of the Western Somali Liberation Front began operations in 1974.